Hyaluronic acid

+Medically, hyaluronic acid is used to treat osteoarthritis of the knee and dry eye, for wound repair, and as a cosmetic filler.

-The average 70 kg (150 lb) person has roughly 15 grams of hyaluronan in the body, one-third of which is turned over (i.e., degraded and synthesized) per day.
+The average 70 kg (150 lb) person has roughly 15 grams of hyaluronan in the body, one third of which is turned over (i.e., degraded and synthesized) per day.

 As one of the chief components of the extracellular matrix, it contributes significantly to cell proliferation and migration, and is involved in the progression of many malignant tumors.
 Hyaluronic acid is also a component of the group A streptococcal extracellular capsule, and is believed to play a role in virulence.

 Physiological function

 Until the late 1970s, hyaluronic acid was described as a "goo" molecule, a ubiquitous carbohydrate polymer that is part of the extracellular matrix.
 For example, hyaluronic acid is a major component of the synovial fluid and was found to increase the viscosity of the fluid.
 Along with lubricin, it is one of the fluid's main lubricating components.

 Hyaluronic acid is an important component of articular cartilage, where it is present as a coat around each cell (chondrocyte).
 When aggrecan monomers bind to hyaluronan in the presence of HAPLN1 (hyaluronic acid and proteoglycan link protein 1), large, highly negatively charged aggregates form.
 These aggregates imbibe water and are responsible for the resilience of cartilage (its resistance to compression).
 The molecular weight (size) of hyaluronan in cartilage decreases with age, but the amount increases.

 A lubricating role of hyaluronan in muscular connective tissues to enhance the sliding between adjacent tissue layers has been suggested.
-A particular type of fibroblasts, embedded in dense fascial tissues, has been proposed as being cells specialized for the biosynthesis of the hyaluronan-rich matrix.
+A particular type of fibroblasts, embedded in dense fascial] tissues, has been proposed as being cells specialized for the biosynthesis of the hyaluronan-rich matrix.
 Their related activity could be involved in regulating the sliding ability between adjacent muscular connective tissues.

 Hyaluronic acid is also a major component of skin, where it is involved in repairing tissue.
 When skin is exposed to excessive UVB rays, it becomes inflamed (sunburn), and the cells in the dermis stop producing as much hyaluronan and increase the rate of its degradation.
 Hyaluronan degradation products then accumulate in the skin after UV exposure.

 While it is abundant in extracellular matrices, hyaluronan also contributes to tissue hydrodynamics, movement, and proliferation of cells and participates in a number of cell surface receptor interactions, notably those including its primary receptors, CD44 and RHAMM.
 Upregulation of CD44 itself is widely accepted as a marker of cell activation in lymphocytes.
 Hyaluronan's contribution to tumor growth may be due to its interaction with CD44.
 Receptor CD44 participates in cell adhesion interactions required by tumor cells.

 Although hyaluronan binds to receptor CD44, there is evidence hyaluronan degradation products transduce their inflammatory signal through toll-like receptor 2 (TLR2), TLR4, or both TLR2 and TLR4 in macrophages and dendritic cells.
 TLR and hyaluronan play a role in innate immunity.

 There are limitations including the in vivo loss of this compound limiting the duration of effect.